avazque008/compose-a-README-file/README.md

 ## Installation

- a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+ To use the application you must first clone the repository to your local repository.
+Once cloned, open the command-line in your local repository and run npm install.

 ## Usage

- a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+ The application must be used through the command-line to dynamically generate a professional README.md file from a user's input.

 ## License